 - Have one agency that covers all species regardless of funding source.
-It should be USDA because they have legal authority to enforce regulations. - Harmonize all standards of both agencies to highest standard and cover all vertebrate species. - Duplicate research is necessary for rigor and reproducibility.
+It should be USDA because they have legal authority to enforce regulations. - Harmonize all standards of both agencies to highest standard and cover all vertebrate species.

-The US government is organized with various agencies responsible for oversight of different functions.
+The U.S. government is organized with various agencies responsible for oversight of different functions.
 These agencies operate under various mandates, regulations, and guidelines, with overlapping areas of authority.
 NIH OLAW, USDA, and FDA cooperate to harmonize oversight of research animal subjects as described earlier in this report.
-NIH OLAW operates by authority of the Public Health Service (PHS) Act; USDA operates under the authority of the AWA and Animal Welfare Regulations; and FDA operates under the authority of the Federal Food, Drug, and Cosmetic Act and the PHS Act.
+NIH OLAW operates by authority of the Public Health Service (PHS) Act; USDA operates under the authority of the AWA and Animal Welfare Regulations; and FDA operates principally under the authority of the Federal Food, Drug, and Cosmetic Act and the PHS Act.